carolinerusso/another-weather-app/readme.md

 ## What it does
-- Uses Google's Geocode API and Dark Sky's Weather API to get weather forecast details based on zip code,
+- Uses Dark Sky's Weather API to get weather forecast details based on zip code,
 - Uses AWS API Gateway to [mask Dark Sky's Weather API secret key](https://darksky.net/dev/docs/faq#cross-origin) (without requiring a backend server or proxy server),
 - Uses Webpack and Babel to build and transpile JSX and ES6 syntax,
 - Renders the view with React.js,